OpenGovIntelligence/json-qb/spec/table-format.md

 - Consider prefixing Core Table spec keys with a special prefix marker e.g. `$` to indicate they are distinct from prefix keys etc... `@` is used by JSON-LD.

+- 2 dimensional paging??
+We've optimised for the common case, but we might want to consider what supporting paging might look like in 2+ dimensions.
+I suspect it will be too complicated and rarely useful though.